isaacperaza/elixir-busting/README.md

 ```

-As you can see, you requested the original resource file **js/user.js**, but you got a versioned file **js/user-9ba1e9e15n.js**, this is because php elixir function read the rev-manifest.json file to provide to you the versioned file name and avoid that you need to change the src attribute value after every gulp command.
+As you can see, you requested the original resource file **js/user.js**, but you got a versioned file **js/user-9ba1e9e15n.js**, this is because PHP elixir function read the rev-manifest.json file to provide to you the versioned file name and avoid that you need to change the src attribute value after every gulp command.

 After every code release, you will be sure that browser cache problems are gone.